selimhanmrl/Animal-Pose-Estimation/README.md

 It depends on your object i will give example with mouses.
 In this example i labeled keypoints as     head, right ear, left ear, body, tail head, tail and hold all keypoints in csv file.

-Csv file will be like '(Image-Path)' - Keypoints' x and y locations
+Csv file's coloumns should be like '(Image-Path)', Keypoints' x locations, Keypoints' y locations

 You should change some numbers in codes depends on your dataset.